 Notable Solar Installations in Nevada

-- Another utility-scale project, Moapa Solar Project in Clark County, is currently under construction in Nevada and is scheduled to come online in 2015.
-Developed by K Road Solar, this 350 MW photovoltaic project will generate enough electricity to power 53,200 homes.
+- Another utility scale project, Copper Mountain 3, is currently under construction in Nevada and is scheduled to come online in 2015.

 See our solar installations maps.